 It is better to buy them online, where you can find any model and cheaper too.
 You can also check their reviews online to give you a better idea of how the product works.
 Amazon has a bigger selection than any other online shop.

 Q: Can I use a ski boot dryer to dry another type of footwear?

 A: Generally, yes.
-All models are made for different types of shoes and shoe material.
-You can use them for boots, sneakers and even sporting gear like hockey, soccer and boxing gloves.
-If you’re looking for the dryer to dry your gloves, check this article.
+All models are made for different types of shoes and shoe materials.
+You can use them for boots, sneakers, and even sporting gear like hockey, soccer, and boxing gloves.
+If you’re looking for a dryer to dry your gloves, check this article.

 Q: Do they make noise?

 A: Dryers that use forced air to dry boots usually do make some noise.
 However, that level of noise is typically low, similar to a computer fan level of noise.

 A: Yes, you can make your own.
 If you like DIY projects and you have the materials, then you can try building one yourself.
 However, if you have to buy the materials, it is more economical to buy an original one.

 Q: What about used dryers, are they worth the money?

 A: Depends on how used they are.
 Since most dryers are affordable, I don’t think buying used ones will save you enough money to make them worth it.
 A used one will probably be out of warranty and will likely stop working sooner than you would like.